 **Colour of spathe was measured using RHS colour chart

-Note: T: Treatment; BA: Benzyl adenine; GA3: Gibberellic acid; CCC: Cycocel; PPM: Parts Per Million
+Note: T: Treatment; BA: Benzyl adenine; GA3: Gibberellic acid; CCC: Cycocel; ppm: Parts Per Million

 CONCLUSION

-The present study, indicated that applying GA3 @ 500ppm and BA @ 500ppm resulted in superior performance in terms of vegetative growth, flowering habit, quality, and flower production.
+The present study, indicated that applying GA3 @ 500ppm and BA @ 500ppm resulted in superior performance in terms of vegetative growth, flowering habit, quality, and flower yield .
 Pot-anthurium cultivation promises flower growers increased revenue; highly educated but unemployed youth can proudly engage themselves in the cultivation of this high-value flower, thus elevating their socio-economic status.
 Pot-anthurium is more than just a flower; it's an opportunity, a symbol of elegance, and a source of prosperity for our region's agricultural landscape.
 This research leads the way for entrepreneurs to venture into this wealthy crop.

 Declaration